Welcome to Throop Hollow Farm Campsite

 Farmer Philip and son Ben welcome you to Throop Hollow Farm!

-This family-run farm in the Piddle Valley opens some of its fields up to a summer campsite welcoming families, couples and dogs.
+This family-run farm in the Piddle Valley opens some of its fields up to a summer campsite welcoming families, couples and friends.
 The set up is ‘pitch where you like’ and you can park next to your tents.
 There are also a few electric pitches located together in one area.

 The spacious fields are surrounded by wildlife, as well as the animals on the farm.
 Bobby will greet you with a waggy tail, and Woody the donkey will always welcome a tickle on the nose!